 Amy Neustein, Ph.D., editor of Tempest in the Temple: Jewish Communities and Child-Sex Scandals (Brandeis University Press, 2009).
 She is currently working on a sequel, "Moral Schisms: When Institutions Defy Jewish Law" to be published by Oxford University Press.
-She resides in Fort Lee, NJ.
+She is also working on an updated edition of "From Madness to Mutiny: Why Mothers Are Running from the Family Courts --- and What Can be Done about It," to be published by Oxford University Press.
+She resides in Fort Lee, NI.